Mechanistic Modeling of Continuous Lyophilization for Biopharmaceutical Manufacturing: Mechanistic Modeling

 \subsubsection{Cooling}

 The final step is to ensure that the product temperature is at the desire value before starting the drying process.
 This cooling step starts at $t_\textrm{f4}$ and completes at $t_\textrm{f5}$.
-The model for the final cooling step is relatively simple, with the only energy balance equation
+The energy balance is

-with $Q_\textrm{s1}$, $Q_\textrm{s2}$, and $Q_\textrm{s3}$ as defined in \eqref{eq:heat_top}, \eqref{eq:heat_bottom}, and \eqref{eq:heat_side}, respectively.
+with $Q_\textrm{s1}$, $Q_\textrm{s2}$, and $Q_\textrm{s3}$ as defined in Equations \eqref{ch2-eq:heat_top}, \eqref{ch2-eq:heat_bottom}, and \eqref{ch2-eq:heat_side}, respectively.
 Since there is no phase change during this step, the amount of substances, volume, and surface area are all constant, following the final conditions of the solidification step.
-The initial condition for \eqref{eq:energy_cooling} is the final temperature of the solidification step.
-It is generally known that, after solidification, the amount of bound water is negligible compared to that of ice, and so $m_\textrm{w}C_{p,\textrm{w}}$ could be omitted from \eqref{eq:energy_cooling} without any significant error.
+The initial condition for Equation \eqref{ch2-eq:energy_cooling} is the final temperature of the solidification step.
+It is generally known that, after solidification, the amount of bound water is negligible compared to that of ice, and so $m_\textrm{w}C_{p,\textrm{w}}$ could be omitted from Equation \eqref{ch2-eq:energy_cooling} without any significant error.

-By consecutively simulating the models developed in Sections \ref{sec:precond} to \ref{sec:cooling}, the evolution of the product temperature, phase transition, and amount of ice/water during the freezing step can be predicted.
+By consecutively simulating the models developed in Sections \ref{ch2-sec:precond} to \ref{ch2-sec:cooling}, the evolution of the product temperature, phase transition, and amount of ice/water during the freezing step can be predicted.